-Good Practice: Things that the University is doing well, should continue to do well and should be shared with colleagues in the wider to the Chair, which each campus should aim to implement.
+Good Practice: Things that the University is doing well, should continue to do well and should be shared with colleagues in the wider University community as appropriate.
+Areas for Development: These are recommendations, based on the evidence presented to the Chair, which each campus should aim to implement.